 How Do I Get an ALDH2 Gene Test?

-Soon you'll be able to get a quick, inexpensive, at-home DNA test for the ALDH2 gene.
-Orig3n, a leading DNA testing company, will be offering an ALDH2 Gene test for just $29.
-Through our exclusive partnership, we will be offering a 10% discount on any of Orig3n's genetics products.
+You can get a quick, inexpensive, at-home DNA test for the ALDH2 gene.
+Orig3n, a leading DNA testing company, is offering an ALDH2 Gene test for just $29.
+Through our exclusive partnership, are offering a 10% discount on any of Orig3n's genetics products.
 Orig3n is focused on helping people understand the link between their genes and their health.
-To be notified when the ALDH2 Gene test has been released and receive 10% off, please input your email below.
+Just enter the code DELTA10 when checking out on Orig3n's website to receive 10% off your order.
+You can find the test including the ALDH2 gene, called the Alcohol Tolerance test here.

 Getting Tested for ALDH2 Deficiency